wfernandes/app-metrics-plugin/README.md

 ### Problem this plugin alleviates

-So if you have an app deployed on Cloudfoundry at `myapp.domain.cf-app.com` you can `GET` its metrics endpoint hitting `http://myapp.domain.cf-app.com/metrics`.
+So if you have an app deployed on Cloudfoundry at `myapp.domain.cf-app.com` you can `GET` its metrics by hitting `http://myapp.domain.cf-app.com/metrics`.

-However, if you scale the app to greater than one instance, Cloudfoundry's router will load balance your requests across your app instances.
+However, if you scale up the application to greater than one instance, Cloudfoundry's router will load balance your requests across your app instances.
 This means that you will be getting metrics from a random instance every time.